SastraNababan/javascript-tutorial-id/1-js/04-object-basics/06-constructor-new/article.md

 But if there is a `return` statement, then the rule is simple:

-- If `return` is called with object, then it is returned instead of `this`.
+- If `return` is called with an object, then the object is returned instead of `this`.
 - If `return` is called with a primitive, it's ignored.

 In other words, `return` with an object returns that object, in all other cases `this` is returned.